- Do you currently look to enhance your fitness and conditioning for faster recovery?

-To tie all of this together we have 3 basic energy systems that we function out of with our bodies when it comes down to doing work.
-Each of these energy systems are tapped based on what we are training and what tasks we are performing at a given moment.
+To tie all of this together you have 3 basic energy systems that function when it comes down to doing work.
+Each of these energy systems are tapped based on what you are training and what tasks you are performing at a given moment.

 The Anaerobic ATP-CP Energy System

 This energy system consists of tasks that last from 0-10 seconds.
 Basically all physical tasks begin with the ATP-CP energy system.
 Just to give a few examples weightlifters, football, and sprint distance speed skaters heavily utilize the ATP-CP energy system.
-They have to be trained for short burst high output effort.
+All of these activities involve short burst high output effort.

 The Anaerobic Lactic (Glycolytic) Energy System

-The Glycolytic system provides energy for medium to high intensity and consists of activity that lasts from 10 seconds up to 2 minutes.
+The Glycolytic system provides energy for medium to high intensity.
+This consists of activity that lasts from 10 seconds up to 2 minutes.
 Activities such as soccer, baseball, middle distance runners, and sprinters would fall under the umbrella of the Glycolytic energy system.

 The Aerobic Energy System

-The Aerobic energy system is the largest and most common energy system and involves physical activity that last from 2 minutes and beyond.
-Unlike the previous two energy systems the aerobic energy system requires oxygen and involves tasks such as rowing, distance running, and long distance swimming.
+The Aerobic energy system is the largest and most common energy system.
+It involves physical activity that last from 2 minutes and beyond.
+Unlike the previous two energy systems the aerobic energy system requires oxygen.
+This involves tasks such as rowing, distance running, and long distance swimming.

 The point of all of this is that most activities draw from all 3 of these energy systems minus a few exceptions.
-Because of this the programming needs of an individual trainee should be built to emphasize which one of these systems needs the most work based on the needs of an individual and their relative sport and life demands.
-Understanding these elements allows for me to program the needs of a trainee in order to enhance their physical work capacity.
+As a result the programming needs of an individual trainee should be built to emphasize which systems need the most work.
+So this would be based on the needs of your relative sport and life demands.
+Therefore understanding these elements allows for me to program the needs of a trainee in order to enhance their physical work capacity.